alex-nuclearboy/goit-python-web-hw14/README.md

 # Contact Management API

 This repository is an extension of a previous project, which can be found [here](https://github.com/alex-nuclearboy/goit-python-web-hw13/tree/main/first_task).
 The original project includes a REST API for managing contact information, built with FastAPI and SQLAlchemy, and leverages PostgreSQL as the backend database.
-It suports  basic CRUD operations for contact management along with additional functionalities such as searching for contacts by various attributes and retrieving contacts with upcoming birthdays.
+It supports basic CRUD operations for contact management along with additional functionalities such as searching for contacts by various attributes, retrieving contacts with upcoming birthdays, user authentication, and authorization.
+This extended version adds comprehensive project documentation that can be generated using Sphinx.
-This version enhances the project with advanced functionalities including user authentication and authorization.

 ## Key Features